websecurify/node-vortex/README.md

 Each node can have the following states when querying via the Provider.prototype.status function:

+* **paused**  - the node is currently paused and it is not available for interaction.
 * **booting** - the node is currently booting and it is not available for interaction.
 * **running** - the node is running and it is available for interaction.
 * **halting** - the node is halting and will soon become unavailable for interaction.